Federal Student Aid: Verification

 - Students selected for verification are notified by the federal processor immediately upon submission of the FAFSA on the student aid report and by the financial aid office once FAFSA information has been received.

 - Students will be instructed to send in specific materials to verify their information based on federal requirements.
-Some of these materials may include, but are not limited to, a verification form, a signed copy of federal tax returns including any schedules 1-6, W-2 wage statements, a statement of education purpose or verification of identity, and declaration of untaxed income.
+Some of these materials may include, but are not limited to, a verification form, a signed copy of federal tax returns including any schedules 1-6, W-2 wage statements and a statement of education purpose or verification of identity.

 - Until all verification requirements are completed, no funds will be awarded nor disbursed to the student.